Marklogic-retired/marklogic-data-hub/examples/step-processors/README.md

 ## How to install

 To install via Gradle, start with a clean MarkLogic instance - i.e. without an existing Data hub installation.
-Then, initialize the project:
+Then, initialize the project (include -Ptesting=true if you are trying to use a snapshot version of DHF):

     ./gradlew -i hubInit

 Then modify the gradle-local.properties file and either un-comment the mlUsername and mlPassword properties and set the password for your admin user, or set the properties to a different MarkLogic user that is able to deploy applications.

-Then deploy the application:
+Then deploy the application (include -Ptesting=true if you are trying to use a snapshot version of DHF):

     ./gradlew -i mlDeploy